identity-com/docs/docs/cruiser/escrow-example/Escrow Example.md

 # Sample Escrow Program

 In this example of Cruiser's functionality we will walk through an example escrow program.
-This is a recreation of the [PaulX escrow tutorial](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/)

-All the code for this project can be found here: [Cruiser -> Escrow](https://github.com/identity-com/cruiser/tree/master/escrow_example)
+This is a recreation of the [PaulX escrow tutorial](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/) and all the code for this project can be found here: [Cruiser -> Escrow](https://github.com/identity-com/cruiser/tree/master/escrow_example)

 ## What is an Escrow program?

 Escrow is used in a variety of situations, but most commonly in financial transactions where the two parties performing the transaction want a trusted third party to hold the agreed-upon money until the terms of the transaction are fulfilled.
 This is to prevent one party from cheating the other out of either money, goods, or services.

+Let's look at an example of this put together with the Cruiser framework.

 ```rust
 // This is the list of escrow instructions